MSaifAsif/venture_timeline/README.md

 # Venture Timeline

-A chronological arrangement of list of things to take care of when starting a venture.
+A chronological arrangement of list of things to take care of when starting your next big venture making sure all necessary things are addressed correctly at the right time.

 # Background

-Working in the software industry, I often came across a situation where a green field project needed to be setup.
+Working for the software industry, I often came across a situation where a green field project needed to be setup.
 This meant, figuring out what kind of tools to use, how to maintain documentation, sprint tracking, deployment, CI/CD, ops, support and the list goes on and on.

 I finally decided to write this all down once for myself so instead of trying to remember all the things, I would just have a checklist of things to follow in a timely order and I wouldn't miss something cruicial.
-The numbering of the [list items](#list-index) does not signify any ordering, any step can be done in any order.
-The scope is what matters more i.e what to do at which stage of the project.

 # Who is this for ?